A belated happy birthday to François Faber, who was born on January 26, 1887, and died on May 9, 1915.

 Still, he managed to win no fewer than 19 stages in the Tour along the way, as well as triumphs in Paris–Brussels, Bordeaux–Paris, Sedan-Brussels, Paris–Tours (twice), Paris–Roubaix and the Giro di Lombardia.

-Conscription later forced Faber into World War 1, serving with the 2nd Marching Regiment of the French Foreign Legion at Battle of Artois at Carency near Arras.
+Conscription later forced Faber into the war, serving with the 2nd Marching Regiment of the French Foreign Legion at Battle of Artois at Carency near Arras.

-Legend has it, after receiving a telegram saying his wife had given birth to a daughter, and overjoyed Faber accidentally jumped out of the trench where he was killed by a German bullet.
+Legend has it, after receiving a telegram saying his wife had given birth to a daughter, and overjoyed Faber accidentally jumped out of the trench where he was killed by a German sniper.

 A more commonly accepted story, is that he was shot and killed while carrying an injured colleague back from the battlefield field between Carency and Mont-Saint-Éloi.